-"We believe in the need to build public agendas from the citizens and organised cive With the help of experts and partner organisations, we produce useful information of mass public that we disseminate through varied and innovative informational formational formational control of the channels, promoting public discussion.
+"We believe in the need to build public agendas from the citizens and organised civil society.
+With the help of experts and partner organisations, we produce useful information for the mass public that we disseminate through varied and innovative informational formats on multiple channels, promoting public discussion.
 This makes us pioneers in distribution tactics and collective knowledge building."

 Mutante's success in engaging audiences has not gone unnoticed.
-The conversation the audience provide much insight to NGOs and other interest groups.
-As a result, Normanaged to receive sponsorship from 8 different organisations in the past year.
-Parthese sponsored conversations have been NGOs and universities.
+The conversations with the audience provide much insight to NGOs and other interest groups.
+As a result, Mutante managed to receive sponsorship from 8 different organisations in the past year.
+Partners in these sponsored conversations have been NGOs and universities.

-In some cases, Mutante designs conversations in line with the editorial agenda, and this finds organisations that could have in interest in financing them.
-In others, organization approached Mutante to engage in a partnership.
-If the latter situation is the camedium first assesses whether the topic and goals of the conversation meet audienceds and follows editorial principles.
-The sponsor also does not have a final say or content that will be published.
-Rather, agreements are made only on the general to conversation formats.
+In some cases, Mutante designs conversations in line with the editorial agenda, and after this finds organisations that could have in interest in financing them.
+In others, organisations have approached Mutante to engage in a partnership.
+If the latter situation is the case, the medium first assesses whether the topic and goals of the conversation meet audience needs and follows editorial principles.
+The sponsor also does not have a final say on the content that will be published.
+Rather, agreements are made only on the general topics and conversation formats.

-In addition to the sponsored conversations, Mutante receives grant funding and has launched Become Mutant, its membership program based on social conversation ar audience involvement.
-Its mother studio, Camino, also generates income by develo strategies, platforms and content in business to business services.
+In addition to the sponsored conversations, Mutante receives grant funding and has recently launched Become Mutant, its membership program based on social conversation and audience involvement.
+Its mother studio, Camino, also generates income by developing strategies, platforms and content in business to business services.